Macau Budget Hotels (The Worst)

 Dormy Boutique Hostel

 The online reviews of this hotel are so bad that I’m not going to bother with it, especially given its price.
 Most of the time, it’s $500 plus and pics from the website simply do not reflect rooms of that quality.
-My sixth sense is flashing in hot neon lights with this one, beaming out two words: “RIP OFF”.
+My sixth sense is flashing in hot neon lights with this one, beaming two words out into the vast vacuous ether: “RIP OFF”.

 6 or 7 years ago it was common for the Forson lobby to be filled with smoking young mainland babes, monetizing their youth in the most vulgar way.
 While that action is no longer available now, the hotel remains as questionable as ever.
 I did a walk in to check out the rooms and they’re pathetic, no better than a Man Va or Holiday Hotel… on a good day.